jinningwang/old-jinningwang.github.io/_pages/about.md

 Jinning Wang is currently pursuing a Ph.D. degree in electrical engineering at the University of Tennessee, Knoxville, TN, USA, advised by [Prof. Fangxing Li](http://web.eecs.utk.edu/~fli6/).
 His research interests include Data Mining, Power System Modeling, and Renewable Integration.

 # Selected Works

+## Progress of Chinese App Ban at University of Tennessee

+The Obeservation of an International Student on Progress of Chinese App Ban: State Legislation, University Policy, and the Affected Community at the UT.
+Click [here](/posts/2023/05/appban/) to check.

 ## Electricity consumption variation versus economic structure during COVID-19 on metropolitan statistical areas in the US